Ancient Greek City-States

 The only time Ancient Greece was one country was during the reign of Alexander the Great.

-Each city-state operated independently of each other.
+Each city-state operated independently of the other.

 In the middle of each city-state was a dominant city.